 - Service to department

-This award will be given to a Physics major working on their Senior Project for Spring 2021 semester for a high-quality senior project conducted Fall 2020.
+This award requires that the applicant be enrolled in Senior Project and submit a proposal for how to continue their senior project research.
 It is expected that the student recipient will present their research during a Spring conference (such as the MSUM Student Academic Conference or other professional organization).
 The awardee will also be expected to continue the research in the Spring.